ldraw-linux/ldglite/readme.txt

    through ldglite and produce an image file.
-For example ldrawmode for emacs could possibly be extended to use this to send a dat file in the buffer out to the printer.  (especially if I add postscript output)
+For example ldrawmode for emacs could possibly be extended to use this to send a dat file in the buffer out to the printer.  (especially if I add postscript output) -2g downsamples output images by 2 with a Gaussian blur filter (png only).
+-2g,2x will also scale up the image (and edge lines) by 2 first.
+   The result is a nice pretty antialiased image.
+Edges are smooth.
+   Transparent parts are blended instead of dithered.

 Hot Keys (especially useful in fullscreen gamemode):
 NOTE:  A few keys were changed in 0.9.0 to accomodate LEDIT emulation mode.